 While it’ll give the factory bosses a headache, it’ll ease those in BMW’s financial offices; keeping all four powertrains on the same line helps make X1 production flexible to market demand, which will surely fluctuate – perhaps wildly – as different countries (and their car buyers) try to get a handle on energy prices, upcoming emissions regulations and how to somehow balance the two.
 For now, BMW predicts 41 per cent of X1s sold worldwide will be pure petrol and 31 per cent pure electric, with the remainder split pretty evenly between PHEV and diesel.

 Speaking of sales, the X1 is a popular old thing, nearly three million of them finding homes since its 2009 launch.
-Like before, this third-gen car will share its architecture and engines with the next Mini Countryman.
+It faces off against the likes of the Audi Q2, Mercedes GLA, Lexus UX, Jaguar E-Pace and Volvo XC40.

-Performance which is matched by the iX1 xDrive30, your sole electric choice is the iX1 xDrive30 (that’s the one in green you see pictured at the end of the gallery above).
-It uses a motor at each axle – pairing 309bhp peak output with a 64.7kWh battery – and while it favours the front motor for economy, it can accelerate with the vivaciousness of the best EVs when both put down their power.
+Hold on, we’re getting there: your sole electric choice is the iX1 xDrive30 (that’s the one in green you see pictured at the end of the gallery above).
+It uses a motor at each axle, pairing 309bhp peak output with a 64.7kWh battery, and while it favours the front motor for economy, it can accelerate with the vivaciousness of the best EVs when both put down their power.
 BMW claims 0-62mph in 5.6 seconds, up to 270 miles from a charge, and a starting price of £53,295.
 Whisper it quietly, but it's the best of the lot.

 What's the verdict?

 The X1’s biggest strengths undoubtedly lie in the looks, build and roominess of its cabin, but there’s no doubt that it’s let down by its interior tech, chassis and combustion engines, which feels like a disappointing state of affairs.